ba-st/Stargate/docs/CrossOriginResourceSharing.md

 ### Requests with credentials

-Optionally, to let the server to allow credentials, like cookies or basic HTTP authentication. send `allowCredentials` into the configuration block.
+Optionally, to let the server to allow credentials, like cookies or basic HTTP authentication, send `allowCredentials` into the configuration block.

 ```` smalltalk
 api := HTTPBasedRESTfulAPI